James McCulley, M.D.

 Holder of the:

 When James P. McCulley, M.D., became Professor and Chair of the Department of Ophthalmology at UT Southwestern Medical Center in September 1981, the Department included physicians in three of the nine ophthalmic subspecialties.
-Today, thanks to relentless clinical expansion and strong faculty recruitment over three decades, the Department is able to offer patients care in all areas of ophthalmology: cornea and external disease; cataract and refractive surgery; glaucoma; uveitis and ocular immunology; vitreoretinal and macular disease; ophthalmic plastic surgery; neuro-ophthalmology; pediatric ophthalmology; ophthalmic oncology; ophthalmic pathology; and vision care (glasses and contact lenses and low-vision aides).
+Today, thanks to relentless clinical expansion and strong faculty recruitment over three decades, the Department is able to offer patients care in all areas of ophthalmology: cornea and external disease; cataract and refractive surgery; glaucoma; uveitis and ocular immunology; vitreoretinal and macular disease; ophthalmic plastic surgery; neuro-ophthalmology; pediatric ophthalmology; ophthalmic oncology; ophthalmic pathology; and vision care (glasses and contact lenses and low-vision aids).

 “We truly offer ‘one-stop,’ coordinated, comprehensive eye care covering all ophthalmic subspecialties and are the only place in North Texas to do so,” says Dr. McCulley.